Mustafa Hameed reviews Leonora Brito’s Dat’s Love, a collection of short stories exploring race, identity and love.

 There is an important need to redress histories in Brito’s writing.
 In the powerful ‘Dido Elizabeth Belle’, a young black woman seeks to rectify the origins of her real identity.
 Having been betrayed by her uncle on an account of her history, in which she had no say, Dido wishes ‘to possess [history], rather than be possessed by it’.
 Running away from her uncle’s estate and stumbling into the wilderness, Dido outwits and outsmarts the gaze of her new, dull, white protector who stereotypically perceives her to be an escaped slave, a ‘negro-girl’, addressing her in a patronising manner.
 He finds her to be an anomalous intrigue due to her fine ‘draggins of silk and satin’ and ‘scholard’ way of speaking.
 Dido comes to embody the repressed truths and fabricated lies of Empire whose very identity is itself at stake should it be known that Dido’s biological father is none other than her white slave master – Sir John Lindsay.
 Through the story, Brito makes a crucial point about how Black people’s history is negatively re-imagined in order to serve the insatiable gaze and appetite of the Occident and its need for an exoticised Other.
 Dido’s flight from her uncle is a form of protest and a powerful attempt at reconstructing herself, Her–story anew.

-To learn that Brito was a student of Fine Art in her youth comes as little surprise after reading her writing.
+To learn that Brito was a student of Fine Art in her youth comes as little surprise after reading Dat’s Love.
 Through her words, Brito’s short stories illustrate a literary sense that soaks up the sights, sounds and colours of her surroundings.
 Descriptions of the sinking evening are given as “royal blue behind the glass, with just a few sodium lights, orange in the distance”.
 This pictorial ability permeates Brito’s stories, showcasing her mastery of vibrant metaphors and arresting similes.
 With each story, Brito word-paints the world she wishes the reader to participate in from her simple descriptions of ‘small coal glowed dull red in the fire basket like a heap of cola cubes dusted with sugar, which was the ash’ to her description of a singing voice that was ‘all honey and molasses’.
 Tiger Bay and its modest black Caribbean inhabitants are poetically elevated through her finely tuned character constructions; characters whose voices continue to linger in the reader’s mind long after we have left Brito’s mythologised Cardiff.

 In the more light-hearted ‘Digging for Victory’, narrated by a suggestible black female clerk, Churchill sails into the docks of Cardiff in a warship only for it to crash into the inner gates of the sea lock at night, causing the canal waters to flood into the sea.
 With his post-war honed oratory skills, Churchill then calls on the local residents to repair the damage in the name of national service.
 Justifying her patriotism the young clerk reminds the reader that it is merely an extension of service offered by the colonised peoples of the Empire during wartime who had rushed to Britain’s aid otherwise Britain would have gone it alone.
 ‘Jamaica,’ she reminds us, ‘was the first with the spitfire fund’.